SonderMindOrg/uvize.github.io/style-guide/theming.md

 Here are some simple steps you can follow to cover all the basics of adding an org and testing the colors appear correctly:

-- Create the less files and set the correct color values.
+- Create the less files and set the correct color values in the swatch.
 - Create a logo `.png` file,
 - Name it after the `name` of the org with `-` in the place of any spaces (i.e. `Western-Carolina-University.png` and save it to `db/img/orgs`
 - Add basic org data to your local seed data in `db/data/orgs.csv`